gfidone/COSMOS/README.md

 ### How does COSMOS work?

 COSMOS initializes a population of LLM-based agents with custom social, psychological or demographic characteristics.
 In a simulation run, agents generate posts and comments in a OSN-like environment.
 Each action is replicated in a *counterfactual* simulation where a chosen moderation strategy is enforced under *ceteris paribus* conditions.
 In this way, at the end of the simulation you can tell *what would have happened* if that moderation strategy was employed on that population of users.

+For more details, read our pre-print paper [here](https://arxiv.org/abs/2511.07204)!

 # Usage